nevermined-io/nvm-docs/docs/architecture/building-blocks.md

 part of the Publisher ecosystem, includes the credentials to interact with the infrastructure (initially cloud, but could be on-premise).

-The Gateway allows also the encryption and decryption of components using the following mechanisms:
+The Gateway allows also the encryption and decryption of content via:

 * RSA
 * ECDSA